317: No Such Thing As Panic Buying Frankincense

 So it would make your foot fit exactly in the size of your boot.

-I watched a video online of someone wrapping their foot up with one of these and the process was very intricate.
+I watched a video online of someone wrapping their foot up with one of these, and the process was very intricate.
+It was like swaddling a baby.

-you you have to really tuck it under bits and make sure it flips over this other bit so they're wearing a bag over their foot really an elaborate bag over their foot rather than a fitted sock yeah i mean well it's a sock but a bag but a foot bag that's true a sock is more of a bag than these squares of cloth actually in a sense i suppose because it's
+You have to really tuck it under bits and make sure it flips over this other bit.
+Wait, so they're wearing a bag over their foot, really?
+An elaborate bag over their foot rather than a fitted sock?

 So in